karo-fox/quiz-programowanie-obiektowe-i-graficzne/README.md

 `mysql -u <username> -p quizDB < .\path\to\database.sql`

 ## Installing dependencies
 In Visual Studio, search for Nuget Package Manager.
-Then, find MySql.Data package and add it to the project.
+Then, find **MySql.Data** and **Microsoft.Xaml.Behaviors.Wpf** packages and add them to the project.

 ## Configuration
 In VisualStudio, navigate to the project's Properties.
 Choose Settings and create or add new settings to `App.config`.